scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 .. figure:: mods-analyze-data.png
    :scale: 9%

-   This diagram summarizes the workflow for processing and analyzing Python data at NERSC. :label:`analyze-data`
+   Workflow for processing and analyzing Python usage data.
+   :label:`analyze-data`

 Members of the MODS team can share Jupyter notebooks with one another, but this format may not make for the best way to present data to other stakeholders, in